nathalie-xiaodan-chin/ft_server/README.md

 # **IV.
 Brace yourself for the correction**

-Your *caring, kind, gracious, understanding, considerate, benevolent* peer will probably try the following :
+Your peer will probably try the following :
 - launch your file and check that everything is working ;
 - go to your localhost/wordpress and check that you don't have any error messages ;
  and that your database is properly taken into account ;